Quinnel Brown: Professional career

 He played one exhibition game with another IBL side—the Elkhart Express—on August 9, amidst doubts (later confirmed) that the team would not play the next season.

 On August 26, 2008, Brown returned to the Finnish Korisliiga after signing with Kataja.

 He averaged 14.0 points and 5.9 rebounds on average over 43 games in 2008–2009.

 On January 19, 2010, Brown signed a six-week deal with Benetton Fribourg Olympic of the Swiss Ligue Nationale de Basket (LNBA), temporarily replacing the injured Vladimir Buscaglia.

 He played only three games with Fribourg, before his contract was cancelled on January 27 by the Swiss in order to recruit Ed Draughan.

-He played a April 3 IBL game (scoring 22 points) with the USA All-Stars, a team composed of tryout players.
+He played an April 3 IBL game (scoring 22 points) with the USA All-Stars, a team composed of tryout players.

 In October of the same year, he was announced as likely to play for the Elkhart Express again in exhibition games away to the Chinese national team.

 When former Gary Steelheads coach Robert Spon was chosen to coach Canadian PBL outfit Québec Kebs, he brought a number of his former players along with him, including Brown and former teammate Royce Parran to play the 2011 season starting in January.

 He had an immediate impact, leading the team in scoring (22,3 points per game), rebounding (8.3 pg) and blocks (3 pg), with two nominations for league weekly MVP.

 This success continued into the season as he was the league's top scorer with more than 21 points per game, he later added the PBL season MVP title, whilst the Kebs' season ended on April 9 following a contentious playoff semifinals defeat to the Rochester Razorsharks.

 His next stop in early May was with another Canadian side, the IBL's Edmonton Energy.

 However, he left the team in late May due to what were described as family issues.

 In September 2011, the American joined Cuxhaven BasCats to play the 2011–12 German second division 2.
 Basketball Bundesliga season.